 You can restore one VM or several VMs from the backup, both to the original location or to a new location.
-VM(s) can be recovered to the latest state or any good to know point in time.
+A VM can be recovered to the latest state or any good to know point in time.

 This section describes only basic steps that you must take to restore the VM.
-To get a detailed description of all settings of the restore process, see the Performing Full VM Restore section in Veeam Backup & Replication User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+To get a detailed description of all settings of the restore process, see the Restoring Entire VM section in the Veeam Backup & Replication User Guide.

 To restore one or several VMs from the backup: